-In the current financial year, the Company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for annual periods beginning on or after 1 April 2022.
-The adoption of these new/revised FRSs and INT FRSs does not result in changes to the Company's accounting policies and has no material effect on the financial statements.
+On 1 April 2024, the Group and Company have adopted all the new and revised FRS, interpretations ("INT FRS") and amendments to FRSs, effective for the current financial year that are relevant to them.
+The adoption of these new and revised FRSs pronouncements does not result in significant changes to the Group's and the Company's accounting policies and have no material effect on the amounts or the disclosures reported for the current or prior reporting periods.